 If the stove starts to overheat, the Thermal Trip Mechanism will shut down the stove to prevent any harmful explosions of the canister.
 Just make sure you know how to reset the mechanism after it goes off.

-The MSR Windburner is a good value at $129.99 (For the latest prices and discounts, check here).
+The MSR Windburner is a good value at $129.99 (MSR WindBurner Personal Stove System for Fast Boiling Fuel-Efficient Cooking for Backpacking, Solo Travelers, and Minimalist Trips, 1.0-Liter, Red).
 The Windburner is a great stove for cold adventures and quick excursions where you generally eat only freeze dried food that just needs hot water.

 MSR Windburner at a Glance

 |Average Boil Time:||2:30|